NeroReflex/atomrootfsinit/README.md

 This tool is designed to solve three problems:
 1. systemd expect to be able to write /etc/machine-id before /etc/fstab is even considered
 2. Boot the new rootfs after an update has been written
-3. End the need for an initramfs: initramfs is just a leftover from a long-gone era
+3. End the need for an initramfs: (on embedded devices) initramfs is just a leftover from a long-gone era

 ## Why?